nrinaudo/kantan.sbt/defaults.md

 higher-kinded types... because I feel they really should be part of the standard language rather than locked away behind weird imports.

-Finally, [kind-projector](https://github.com/non/kind-projector) will be added to dependencies automatically, because it's such an amazing compiler plugin.

 ## Headers

 All my code, either OSS or not, falls under some form of license.
 My OSS work is mostly